ciprianp74/Tabular-Data-Test/README.md

 To install all the dependencies run:

 ```
-npm install
+npm install && bower install
 ```

-Behind the scenes this will also call `bower install`.
 Two new folders will be created in the project:

 * `node_modules` - contains the npm packages for the tools we need
 * `bower_components` - contains the angular framework files